Boca Juniors: Kit and badge

 According to the club's official site, the original jersey colour was a white shirt with thin black vertical stripes, being then replaced by a light blue shirt and then another striped jersey before adopting the definitive blue and gold.
 Nevertheless, another version states that Boca Juniors' first jersey was pink, although it has been questioned by some journalists and historians who state that Boca, most probably, never wore a pink jersey, by pointing out the lack of any solid evidence and how this version stems from, and is only supported on, flawed testimonies.

-Legend has it that in 1906, Boca played Nottingham de Almagro.
-Both teams wore such similar shirts that the match was played to decide which team would get to keep it.
+According to legend, when Boca played Nottingham de Almagro in 1906, both teams wore such similar shirts that the match was played to decide which team would get to keep it.
 Boca lost, and decided to adopt the colors of the flag of the first boat to sail into the port at La Boca.
 This proved to be a Swedish ship, therefore the yellow and blue of the Swedish flag were adopted as the new team colours.
 Reportedly, it was the dockworker Juan Bricchetto who saw the ship, which was named Drottning Sophia.
 The first version had a yellow diagonal band, which was later changed to a horizontal stripe.

 Through Boca Juniors history, the club has worn some alternate "rare" models, such as the AC Milan shirt in a match versus Universidad de Chile (whose uniform was also blue) in the 1963 Copa Libertadores.
 When Nike became official kit provider in 1996, the first model by the company introduced two thin white stripes surrounding the gold band, causing some controversy.
 The brand also introduced a silver jersey designed exclusively for the 1998 Copa Mercosur.
 For the 100th anniversary of the club, Nike launched commemorative editions of several models worn by the club since its foundation, including a version of the 1907 shirt with the diagonal sash, which was worn in two matches during the 2005 Torneo de Verano (Summer Championship).
-Other models were a black and white striped jersey (similar to Juventus FC) and a purple model, worn in the 2012 and 2013 "Torneos de Verano," respectively.
+Other models were a black and white striped jersey (similar to Juventus FC) and a purple model, worn in the 2012 and 2013 "Torneos de Verano", respectively.

 Nevertheless, no shirt caused more controversy than the pink model released as the away jersey for the 2013–14 season, which was widely rejected by the fans.
 Because of that, the introduction of this model (to be initially worn v.
 Rosario Central) was delayed until the last fixture when Boca played Gimnasia y Esgrima (LP).
 As a replacement for the pink model, Nike designed a fluorescent yellow shirt launched that same season.

 In 2016, the club wore a black jersey for the first time in its history, originally launched as the third kit.
 Although the President of the club, Daniel Angelici, had stated that the black kit would never be worn, the kit debuted in a match v.
 Tigre, only four days after the announcement.